 Recommendations for Churches

-These are observations and recommendations from
+Observations and recommendations from recent research

 - Intentionally and deliberately listen to families for their needs (spiritual and otherwise!).